Learn more about a certain medical condition.

 If the stone is in the bladder or the higher part of the ureter, it can be crushed using cystoscopy.
 In this procedure, your doctor will pass a viewing tube and a crushing device into the bladder or lower ureter.
 The crushing device can be used to pull out the stone, or it can break it up with laser or electric energy.

 Stones that are too large to be removed as a whole can be broken up using percutaneous lithotripsy.
-For this procedure, you do not need to stay overnight in the hospital, but you will be given medication to sedate you.
 A viewing tube is inserted through an incision in the side of the body.
 The stone is then broken up with ultrasound or electric energy.

 Surgery is only used in cases where the other procedures have not worked.
 This usually happens when stones are large or hard to reach.
 Surgery is done under general anesthesia.
 The doctor makes an incision into the side of the body, and another into the ureter or kidney to remove the stone.
 The incisions are then stitched up.